AdrianNO1/EvenBetterGPT/README.md

 PS: This is an old version.
-I am currently working on v2 with next.js as a monetizable product.
-It's still WIP, but you can see it over at https://branching.chat
+I have since made v2 with next.js as a monetizable product, which you can see over at https://branching.chat

 # EvenBetterGPT